Ravenholdt-TC/SimcScripts/README.md

 ## General Configuration

-In order to work with the scripts in this repository, copy the file `SimcConfig_Example.rb` to `SimcConfig.rb` and change the parameters to match your setup and needs.
+In order to work with the scripts in this repository, copy the file `SimcConfig_Example.yml` to `SimcConfig.yml` and change the parameters to match your setup and needs.

 General simulation settings are set in `SimcGlobalConfig.simc`.